No passwords, no registration, no paywalls, no popups, no AI

 2003

 A. Hi, Eduard.
-Be careful because you seem to be phrasing your inquiry as a solution in search of a problem, rather than as a problem in search of a solution :-)
+You seem to be phrasing your inquiry as a solution in search of a problem, rather than as a problem in search of a solution 🙂

-Yes, you can use activated carbon filter cartridges, but whether they will reduce whatever problem you are having, or further accentuate it, is hard to say.
+Yes, you can get and use activated carbon filter cartridges, but whether they will reduce the problem you are having, or further accentuate it, is hard to say.

 In general, carbon filters remove some organic materials.
 In some cases, you can remove brightener breakdown products and miscellaneous oils with some selectivity, leaving much of the useful addition agent still in solution.
-In other cases carbon filters will remove valuable addition agents preferentially to the breakdown products, and only represent expensive wasted motion.
+In other cases carbon filters will remove valuable addition agents, and only represent expensive wasted motion.

-You need to review the tech data sheets for the particular process solution to see whether normal temperature or high temperature carbon treatment is recommended, or neither, and the dosing rates.
-You should also have Hull Cell test results that indicate a need for carbon treatment.
+Please review the tech data sheets for the particular process solution to see whether normal temperature continuous or high temperature periodic carbon treatment is recommended, or neither, and the dosing rates.
+You should also have Hull Cell ⇦ huh? test results that indicate an actual need for carbon treatment.
 Good luck.

 Ted Mooney, P.E.